krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 [file]{recursion}-[class]{}-[func]{tail_recur}
 ```

-The execution process of tail recursion, as shown in Figure 2-5, differs significantly from that of ordinary recursion in terms of when the summation operation is performed:
+The execution process of tail recursion, as shown in the figure below, differs significantly from that of ordinary recursion in terms of when the summation operation is performed:

 - **Ordinary Recursion**: The summation occurs during the "Backtracking" or "Recursive Ascent" phase, with the summing operation being executed each time the function returns from a deeper recursive level.
 - **Tail Recursion**: The summation happens during the "Recursive Descent," and the "Backtracking" or "Recursive Ascent" phase simply involves returning through the levels without additional operations.

 ![tail recursion process](iteration_and_recursion.assets/tail_recursion_sum.png)
-<div align="center">Figure 2-5: Tail Recursion Process</div>

 !!! tip